wp-plugins/gab-captcha-2/readme.txt

 </p>

 <ol>
-<li>This plugin requires Javascript to be able to post a comment</li>
+<li>Depending on your settings, this plugin may requires Javascript to be able to post a comment</li>
 <li>This plugin can automatically approve valid comments depending on your settings</li>
 <li>This plugin requires PHP 5</li>
 </ol>